 Since you seem to ache and feel awful from head to toe, seek out as much help and as many, varied (no matter how weird that they may sound) types of help that you can stand.
 You will know when enough is enough.

 One woman sought out a life coach to guide her through this process.
 Be sure that your coach suits your personality and style.
-Check out their training and certification.
-Her coach actually, first recommended a 60’s “cure” for dealing with the stress of the situation.
-This unusual strategy involved a field trip to Colorado, but the lady in question declined that one.
+Check out her training and certification.
+Her life coach actually, first recommended a 60’s “cure” for dealing with the stress of the situation.
+This unusual strategy involved a field trip to Colorado and a cleansing ritual, but the lady in question declined.
 Instead, she chose something more traditional to get herself focused and to calm her nerves.
 A therapist.
 Consider the right professionals who abound these days.
 Women no longer have to do this reinvention stuff in the dark.
-You might consider a divorce coach or therapist who specializes in divorce or life changes.
-Find someone who knows the terrain you are going through.
-Having their feedback and perspective will advance your recovery time.
+You might consider a divorce coach or therapist who specializes in divorce recovery or life changes.
+Or even better, an educational divorce support group, that teaches you about rebuilding your life — with other women!
+Learning best practices and how to cultivate your confidence, address your fears, and save for retirement! will advance your recovery time.

 Many women prefer to “write” it out of their systems.
 Keeping a diary, just like we all kept as teens, really helped another friend.
 She wrote whenever anger welled up in her.
 She wrote and wrote to keep herself from doing harm to her ex and the new chick in his life.
 She filled many books (who wouldn’t?).
 When it was time to move on, about a year or so later, she contacted a Native American healer friend to assist her in the journal burning.
 They both knew that if these journals were ever read by anyone else that it would be bad news, so they set up a time and place for the “burning of the journals”.
 She invited a few friends who invited a few friends and her bonfire, with special added herbs, freed my friend from her Mr. Wonderful and his bad karma.
 The bonfire has become a yearly ritual with just the bonfire and lots of wine.